-Dr. Adam Luber has a particular interest in cutaneous manifestations of internal diseases, the prevention, and treatment of skin cancer and teledermatology.
+Dr. Adam Luber has a particular interest in cutaneous manifestations of internal diseases, the prevention, and treatment of skin cancer, and teledermatology.
 He looks forward to developing long-term relationships with his patients.
-In addition to being an Associate Professor of Medicine at Creighton University School of Medicine, Dr. Adam Luber is an Assistant Clinical Professor at the University of Arizona College of Medicine.
+Dr. Luber is an Assistant Clinical Professor at Creighton University School of Medicine and The University of Arizona College of Medicine.
 He is also a member of the Arizona Dermatology & Dermatologic Surgery Society and Phoenix Dermatologic Society.

-He enjoys spending time with his family, exercise, hiking, and yoga.
+He enjoys spending time with his family, exercising, hiking, and yoga.

 4400 N 32nd St